 One simple thing that you can do is make a practice of creating and finding small joys.
 It might not always come easy and some days you may feel far from achieving any joyful moments.
 But the more you practice the easier it gets.
 You don’t have to go full on swimming with dolphins or sky-diving.
 Sometimes it’s the small pleasures that actually bring us the most pleasure.
 Finding things to chuckle at in the most unlikely places as well as the obvious.

 Laughing in such difficult times can help in alleviating stress, lift the energy and lighten the load.
+Not to bury or cover up any painful emotions but alongside those painful emotions.
 It can alleviate sadness if only for the brief time you are laughing.
 Laughter is also an effective way to release anger.
 It can be a challenge to laugh whilst contemplating your own death or the death of a loved one but that can be when we need it most.
 If you’ve spent a joyful life and spent many-a-time sharing laughter with those around you or simply by yourself it doesn’t have to stop with a terminal diagnosis.
 In fact, that really is the cue to laugh more than ever.
 Fitting as much laughter into the time left as possible.

 Laughing in the face of death isn’t as daft as it might seem.
 It can be incredibly empowering and it may enable you to feel some control during a time when other things seems to be spiralling way out of your control.
 It can be a final “up yours” to a situation not of your choosing and not in a manic sort of way but in an “I’m having the last laugh” kind of way.

 Similar to selecting silly, funny or wacky songs for the funeral or memorial celebration which is quite common these days the end doesn’t have to be morbid and tragic.
 It can be beautifully peaceful or it can be raucously joyful – you get to choose.
 You can choose to flip the whole terminal diagnosis and death experience on it’s head.